231tr0n/crypto-project/README.md

 # crypto-project

-Instructions to run the project:-
-Go into the project directory and then run the following command to install the dependencies.
+Instructions to run the project messaging vulnerabilities app:- Go into the project directory and then run the following command to install the dependencies.
 ```bash
 npm install